Cooking outdoors can be just as straightforward as using your grill at home, when you’re properly prepared.

 If you’re backpacking and wild camping, you might be reluctant to fill your already-heavy backpack with bulky cookware.
 But, when you’re in the great outdoors with no easy access to shops or a kitchen, having the right cookware will definitely be worth a few extra kg!

 If you can, take a small pot and / or a saucepan for cooking outdoors when you’re backpacking.
+You can choose the best portable grill here.

 If you’re camping, and you’ve arrived in a car (like we did when we went road tripping in Norfolk), then cast iron is the way to go.
 With a resilient design that’s built to last, cast-iron can be used on almost any heat source, so you can stick it on top of the campfire without fear.
 Would’ve been great when I was camping in Canada, for the South African Brai we decided to cook.